UBC-MDS/beautiful-jekyll/resources_pages/quiz.md

 - **handwritten** on a **single-sided**, **one-page**, **letter-sized** sheet (8.5x11 inches).
 - The cheatsheet must then be scanned and uploaded as a PDF **before** the quiz.
 - The cheatsheet file has to be named as `cheatsheet.pdf`.
-- You may create your cheatsheet on an iPad, but it must be handwritten using a stylus—no typing is allowed.
+- You may create your cheatsheet on an iPad, but it must be handwritten using a stylus—**no typing is allowed**.
-- Exceptions can be made for students with accommodations from CfA for handwriting.
+  - Students with accommodations from CfA for handwriting may be granted exceptions.
+- Sharing of cheatsheets is strictly prohibited.
+- TAs will verify that your cheatsheet complies with these instructions.
+No prior approval will be given, but cheatsheets that do not meet the requirements may be removed.

 #### Instructions to Upload Cheatsheet

+**Note**: Please use **Chrome** or **Firefox** to upload your cheatsheet.
+Other browsers may not work.
+If you haven’t installed these browsers, please refer to the [installation guide](https://ubc-mds.github.io/resources_pages/installation_instructions/) for instructions.

 1. Log in to PrairieLearn and navigate to the course where you need to upload your cheatsheet.
 2. Select the "Cheatsheet" assessment and open the corresponding upload question.